riyaeliza123/pinniped-counts/documentation.md

 ## Notes
 With further data and refinement, this pipeline can be extended to other marine wildlife monitoring tasks or integrated into broader ecological studies.

+## Why was YOLOv11 chosen?
+1. Speed: Processing large batches of images quickly is critical when deploying through a web app like Streamlit.
+YOLOv11 strikes the perfect balance between speed and performance.
+2. Accuracy: With a mAP@50 of 73.5%, the model provides a reliable detection framework, especially considering the small dataset size.
+3. Robustness: It performed well on varied environmental images, including complex backgrounds and low-contrast subjects.
+4. Ease of Use with Roboflow: Roboflow’s platform offers direct integration and training support for YOLOv11, simplifying the pipeline.